Ngorhzee/tax-reform-ai/backend/README.md

-# Tax Reform AI Chatbot API
+# Nigerian Tax Reform AI Chatbot API (2026)

-An AI-powered chatbot API built with FastAPI, LangChain, and Google Gemini to help users with tax-related questions and guidance.
+An AI-powered chatbot API built with FastAPI, LangChain, and Google Gemini to help Nigerian taxpayers understand the 2026 tax reforms and calculate their tax obligations.

 ## Features

 - AI-powered conversational interface using Google Gemini
+- Specialized in Nigerian tax law for 2026
+- Automatic tax bracket identification based on income
+- Step-by-step tax calculation with Nigerian tax brackets
-- Tax assistance and guidance
+- Information on tax reliefs and allowances
-- Session-based conversation history
+- Session-based conversation history using ConversationBufferMemory
 - RESTful API with FastAPI
 - Easy integration with frontend applications